 The Senate passed a bill to repeal ObamaCare in 2015, but it was vetoed by then-President Obama.
-At least two GOP senators who voted to repeal in 2015 -- Shelley Moore Capitol of West Virginia and Lisa Murkowski of Alaska -- have said they would oppose any repeal bill that could become law without a replacement ready to go.
-Susan Collins of Maine also announced that she planned to vote now, which would kill any chance of repeal legislation in the Senate.
+Two GOP senators who voted to repeal in 2015 — Shelley Moore Capito of West Virginia and Lisa Murkowski of Alaska — have said they would oppose any repeal bill that could become law without a replacement ready to go.
+Susan Collins of Maine also announced that she planned to vote no, which would kill any chance of repeal legislation in the Senate.

 "For seven years you promised the American people that you would repeal Obamacare.
 People are hurting.
 Inaction is not an option and frankly I don't think we should leave town unless we have a health insurance plan," Trump said.

 Seated next to Nevada Sen. Dean Heller, who is vulnerable in next year's midterm elections, Trump remarked: "He wants to remain a senator, doesn't he?" as Heller gave a strained grin.

 After the lunch, Murkowski demurred when asked if she still planned to vote "no," telling reporters: "We don't know what the motion to proceed is for all certainty ...
 I think that there's going to be a lot more discussion before there's a motion to proceed."

 The Associated Press contributed to this report.